yxtann/sound-event-detection/README.md

 - Clone the repo and install the `requirements.txt` file
 - As we use python_dotenv and HuggingFace, create a `.env` file in the root directory and insert your HF_TOKEN

+### Training the Models
+The models used in the main script are all loaded from checkpoints, so you may need to run the individual models first.
+This can be done through the individual model files' entry points in `src.models`.

 ### Running Single Stage Pipeline

 This requires specifying a detector model and a classification model